 2. As required under the rules of the Securities and Exchange Commission, prepare an Audit Committee Report to be included in the Company's annual proxy statement which:

 (a) states whether the Committee has reviewed and discussed with management the Company's audited financial statements,

-(b) states whether the Committee has discussed with the independent auditors the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board and the Securities and Exchange Commission, as may be modified or supplemented from time to time,
+(b) states whether the Committee has discussed with the independent auditors the matters required to be discussed by Auditing Standard No. 16 (Communications with Audit Committees) of the Public Company Accounting Oversight Boards, as may be modified or supplemented from time to time,

 (c) states whether the Committee has received the written disclosures and the letter from the independent auditors required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent auditors’ communications with the Audit Committee concerning independence and discussed with the independent auditors the independent auditors’ independence, and